-Serbia: Several foreign companies interested in wind farms construction20.
-June 2017. / News Serbia Energy
+Serbia: Several foreign companies interested in wind farms construction, News Serbia Energy

 The Government has provided additional incentives to private investors looking to invest in renewable energy sources (RES) and three foreign companies are currently preparing to start the construction of large-scare wind farms in Serbia.